Artist Statement

-Through my work speaks a longing for the primal, not as a return, but as a reawakening within the present, as a productive force, against the backdrop of a rapidly changing ecological environments and vanishing biodiversity, increasingly technologically mediated experiences and an increased sense of unreality.
+I create ceramic and stone sculptures alongside mixed-media paintings using dry pigment, acrylic, and oil.
+My work carries a longing for the primal, not as a return, but as a reawakening within the present.
+It unfolds as a productive force against the backdrop of rapidly changing environments, vanishing biodiversity, increasingly technologically mediated experiences, and a growing sense of unreality.

 EXHIBITIONS & GROUP SHOWS